-The Ware for March 2015 is shown below.
+The Ware for April 2015 is shown below.

 The Ware for February 2015 is a logic board from an HP 16600 series logic analyzer.
 Megabytephreak is the winner, thanks for the clear analysis and also helping answer other reader’s questions about the metal fill for etch concentration normalization!